 - Fiscal policy has reasonable political influence.
 Monetary policy doesn’t have political influence.

-|Basis for Comparison between Fiscal Policy vs Monetary Policy||Fiscal Policy||Monetary Policy|
+|Basis for Comparison||Fiscal Policy||Monetary Policy|

 |1.
-Meaning||Fiscal policy helps control the spending and revenue collections of government to influence the economy at large.||Monetary policy is the tool for the central bank through which the movement and the flow of money in the economy is controlled.|
+Meaning||It helps control the spending and revenue collections of the government to influence the economy at large.||Monetary policy is the tool for the central bank through which the movement and the flow of money in the economy is controlled.|

 |2.
-Controlled by||Ministry of Finance of the country.||Central bank of the country.|
+Controlled by||Ministry of Finance of the country.||The central bank of the country.|

 |3.
 Complexity||Comparatively less complex.||Comparatively more complex.|